Beech Class – Year 3/4

 Here is what we are learning about this half term:

-- PE lessons will be on Tuesdays and Thursdays.
-Please send your child to school wearing their PE kit.
+- PE lessons will be on Mondays and Tuesdays (Term 3) Please send your child to school wearing their PE kit.
+On Tuesdays they will also need their swimming kit (towel, costume, hat, goggles)

 - Children need to have in school every day a spare pair of shoes or wellies for our Adventure Play and Paddock area.